celo-org/sbi/README.md

 A github action to build and deploy kubernetes based apps to GCR + GKE via helm charts.

+* how it works, what it uses, rolling release

 # Usage

 ## project structure